hifisonix

 • Michael Kiwanuka: SOA Protection for Audio Power Amplifiers

 Power Amplifiers, and especially bipolar output designs, require output stage protection in the event of a fault, or the presence of a heavy or highly reactive load.
-Michael Kiwanuka explains the intricacies and the design methodology in his paper here soaprot_12-03-2012
+Michael Kiwanuka explains the intricacies and the design methodology for output stage SOA protection :- Click here to read Michael’s paper

 Read more